jyapayne/einheit/README.md

 If you don't want inheritance, you can just use procs.

-A special proc/method is called setup().
-The macro will inject this method/proc if it doesn't exist and it will be called before running the test suite.
+Two special methods/procs are called setup() and tearDown().
+The macro will inject these methods/procs if they don't exist and they will be called before and after running the test suite, respectively.

 Test methods/procs to be run are prefixed with "test" in the method/proc name.
 This is so that you can write tests that call procs that do other things and won't be run as a test.